Darien82/reduxProjects/README.md

-# reduxProjects
+# Redux Project

-created a reading list using Redux
+I created a reading list using Redux

 When you click on one of the books it will give you its personal information.